geokyr/rekognice-api/README.md

 # rekognice-api
-This is the server for rekognice, an app that recognizes faces on pictures submitted by its users.
+This is the server for rekognice.